pkhead/hxluavm/README.md

 - `@:luaName(nm:String)`: Put this on a field to set the name of the field on the Lua side.
 If not specified, it will use the name of the field directly.
 - `@:luaHide` Do not expose this field to Lua.
 - `@:luaCatch` Internally wrap access to this field in a try/catch.
 If an exception occurs, raise a Lua error.

+With respect to enums, the default behavior is to error when attempting to parse an enum type.
+However, you can configure how ClassWrapper handles enum types by defining `-D luawrap-enums=X`, where X is one of several configuration options.
+With this enabled, enum variants in Lua will be represented by either the name of the enum variant as a string, or the enum variant's integer index.
+The define has several configuration options:
+- `luawrap-enums=pascal`: Use the name enum variants, in `PascalCase`.
+- `luawrap-enums=camel`: Use the name enum variants, in `camelCase`.
+- `luawrap-enums=kebab`: Use the name enum variants, in `kebab-case`.
+- `luawrap-enums=snake`: Use the name enum variants, in `snake_case`.
+- `luawrap-enums=flat`: Use the name enum variants, in `flatcase`.
+- `luawrap-enums=int0`: Use the index of enum variants, indexed from 0.
+- `luawrap-enums=int0`: Use the index of enum variants, indexed from 1.